lawstack/Basic-HTML-Website/README.md

 # Roadmap.sh - Basic HTML Website Solution
-This is a solution to the [Basic Html website challenge](https://roadmap.sh/projects/basic-html-website).
+This is a solution to the [Basic HTML website challenge](https://roadmap.sh/projects/basic-html-website).

 ## Overview
 This project is designed to help beginners practice writing HTML.